Isbul: Biography

-The office of the kavhan was a hereditary title in the First Bulgarian Empire, monopolised by the members of the tentatively known "Kavhan family".
-In order to accede to that position, Isbul must have belonged to the Kavhan family, which is indirectly evidenced by his Bulgar name.
+The office of the kavkhan was a hereditary title in the First Bulgarian Empire, monopolised by the members of the tentatively known "Kavkhan family".
+In order to accede to that position, Isbul must have belonged to the kavkhan family, which is indirectly evidenced by his Bulgar name.
 Historian Plamen Pavlov theorises that Isbul may have begun his career under the ruler Krum (r.
 803–814), and by the time of Krum's son Omurtag (r.
 815–831), Isbul was already an influential noble.
-As he is referred to as a kavhan and regent of the next ruler, Malamir (r.
+As he is referred to as the kavkhan and regent of the next ruler, Malamir (r.
 831–836), it is conjectured that he had been appointed to the office at some point during Omurtag's rule.

-The earliest record of Isbul is the stone epigraph known as the Malamir Chronicle, which states that Malamir "ruled together with kavhan Isbul".
+The earliest record of Isbul is the stone epigraph known as the Malamir chronicle, which states that Malamir "ruled together with Kavkhan Isbul".
 Malamir was the youngest son of Omurtag and must have been considered too young to rule by himself, so that a regent had to be appointed.
 Omurtag specified Malamir as his heir because his eldest son, Enravota, was a Christian.
 The Byzantines hoped to take advantage of Bulgaria's instability at the time, caused by the presence of the underage Malamir on the throne, and broke the long-lasting peace established with the Byzantine–Bulgarian Treaty of 815, which they had initially reaffirmed upon Malamir's accession.
 In 836, Isbul was in charge of the Bulgarian forces which repulsed the Byzantine invasion and proceeded to raid into Byzantine territory.